Christmas in Germany is celebrated with many traditions that are unique to Germany. Christmas celebrates the birth of the Christ child, Baby Jesus.

 Christmas in Germany: On Christmas Eve, often only little food is eaten during the day as this is a fast day.
 The festive Christmas celebrations start already in the afternoon, when many families with children attend a festive children's mass at their local church.
 After mass, families celebrate at home, lighting the candles or lights on their Christmas tree for the first time.

-According to tradition, the 'Christkind' (Christ child) will place the wrapped gifts and parcels under the Christmas tree whilst young children usually are not allowed to enter the living room before the celebrations in the evening.
+According to tradition, the 'Christkind' (Christ child or Baby Jesus) will place the wrapped gifts and parcels under the Christmas tree whilst young children usually are not allowed to enter the living room before the celebrations in the evening.
 So the little ones are usually very excited when they finally are called to come into the living room where they then can admire the shiningly decorated Christmas tree lit and the gifts under the tree.
-Families usually read the Christmas story together and sing Christmas carols on that evening and later enjoy a meal and eating traditional 'Christmas stollen', a traditional German Christmas cake with raisins.
+Families usually read the Christmas story together and sing Christmas carols on that evening and later enjoy a meal and eating traditional 'Christmas Stollen', a traditional German Christmas cake with raisins.
 Families with older children often decorate the tree together during the day and after the Christmas celebrations, they visit midnight mass at their church.

 On the 6th of January, children and teenagers, dressed as the 'Three Wise Men', will go from house to house to sing carols, pray and 'bless' the houses and to collect money for a good cause.
 Usually this group of singers ('Sternsinger' in German meaning 'singers or followers of the star') is organised by the local Catholic church communities.